 Local COVID-19 Updates

-The Pennsylvania Department of Health confirmed as of midnight, Aug.
-19, that there are 570 additional positive cases of COVID-19, bringing the statewide total to 126,149 All 67 counties in Pennsylvania have cases of COVID-19.
+The Pennsylvania Department of Health today confirmed as of Dec.
+1, that there were 5,676 additional positive cases of COVID-19, bringing the statewide total to 367,140.

 National COVID-19 Updates